Resonant Phase Modulator: PM4-100 (4 MHz to 100 MHz versions available)

-By making the electro-optic crystal part of a tuned circuit, relatively low drive voltages can be used to achieve up to p radians of phase modulation.
+By making the electro-optic crystal part of a tuned circuit, relatively low drive voltages can be used to achieve up to π radians of phase modulation.
 For the range 50 MHz to 100 MHz the enhancement of the voltage which is able to be applied across the crystal as a result is typically around 10 times that of the 50Ω input drive.
 For lower frequency versions it is often possible to improve this to ~20 times the input voltage.

 For the tuned circuit arrangements the drive power required from the source is usually less than one or two watts to achieve a modulation which maximizes the first order sidebad (about 1.8 rad phase shift).

 These phase modulators can currently only be supplied without a drive source but they may be driven by most any 50Ω source impedance amplifier..

 |Optical wavelength range||